-The resolution authorizes the president “to use all necessary and appropriate force against those nations, organizations, or persons he determines planned, authorized, committed, or aided the terrorist attacks that occurred on September 11, 2001, or harbored such organizations or persons, in order to prevent any future acts of international terrorism against the United States by such nations, organizations or persons …”
+The resolution authorizes the president “to use all necessary and appropriate force against those nations, organizations, or persons he determines planned, authorized, committed, or aided the terrorist attacks that occurred on September 11, 2001, or harbored such organizations or persons, in order to prevent any future acts of international terrorism against the United States by such nations, organizations or persons.”

-October 11, 2002: Congress passes the AUMF for Iraq, which is signed by President Bush four days later.
-The law authorizes the president to use the armed forces of the United States “as he determines to be necessary and appropriate in order to defend the national security of the United States against the continuing threat posed by Iraq; and enforce all relevant United Nations Security Council resolutions regarding Iraq.”
+The authorization allows the president to use the armed forces of the United States “as he determines to be necessary and appropriate in order to defend the national security of the United States against the continuing threat posed by Iraq; and enforce all relevant United Nations Security Council resolutions regarding Iraq.”

 November 15, 2005: By a margin of 79-19, the Senate approves an amendment directing that “calendar year 2006 should be a period of significant transition to full Iraqi sovereignty … creating the conditions for the phased redeployment of United States forces [out of] Iraq,” and calling on the administration to “explain to Congress and the American people its strategy for the successful completion of the mission in Iraq.”

 Initially conceived to prevent civilian deaths, the campaign ends in October with the killing of rebels and Gaddafi’s overthrow.
-The country was soon mired in civil war which continues to this day.
-Congress never debated or voted to authorize our involvement in this seven-month intervention.
+The country is soon mired in civil war.
+Congress never debates or votes to authorize U.S. involvement in this seven-month intervention.

 The attack intended to kill al-Awlaki, who was authorized as a U.S. target in 2010.
 Al-Awlaki’s son and daughter — also U.S. citizens — would later be killed in U.S. strikes in Yemen.
 The Obama administration claims authority for this act under the 2001 AUMF.

-May 23, 2013: President Obama delivers an address at the National Defense University, stating “The AUMF is now nearly 12 years old.
+May 23, 2013: Obama delivers an address at the National Defense University, stating the “AUMF is now nearly 12 years old.
 The Afghan war is coming to an end.
-Core Al-Qaida is a shell of its former self. … So I look forward to engaging Congress and the American people in efforts to refine, and ultimately repeal, the AUMF’s mandate.”
+Core al-Qaida is a shell of its former self. … So I look forward to engaging Congress and the American people in efforts to refine, and ultimately repeal, the AUMF’s mandate.”